Search information on this website by using terms such as ‘visiting times at Rotherham Hospital’ or ‘health visiting services in Rotherham.’

-Most people that have an STI have no symptoms at all, that is why it is so important to regularly get tested after unprotected sex.
+Most people that have an STI have no symptoms at all, which is why it is so important to regularly get tested after unprotected sex.
+Testing regularly is always encouraged.

 What are the symptoms?